tkforbes/ogn-receiver/docs/README.md

 # Standard OGN Receiver image

-This project builds a RVSS standard OGN Receiver image based on Sébastien Chaumontet contribution to the OGN project. http://wiki.glidernet.org/downloads
+This project builds a RVSS standard OGN Receiver image based on Sébastien Chaumontet's contribution to the OGN project. http://wiki.glidernet.org/downloads

-Receivers build from this image can
+Receivers built from this image can

  1. Be reached remotely via mail.rvss.ca (if you have an account on that server). (optional)
  1. Keep OGN logs on SD card.
 1.5 GB of reserved space.